 - Abbreviations can be used in subheadings so long as they have been defined earlier in the text.
 This also includes abbreviations that do not need a definition (see Which abbreviations don't need to be expanded?).
 However, avoid use of a single abbreviation or acronym as a heading; in such cases, add a qualifier or descriptor for clarity (eg, MRI technique or PCR analysis).

-- Ensure that the expanded form of mHealth and eHealth are mentioned at their first use and add these terms to the Abbreviation section.
-These terms can be left as such without definition only in the title.
+- Ensure that the expanded form of mHealth (no expansion needed for eHealth) is mentioned at its first use and add it to the Abbreviation section.
+This term can be left as such without definition only in the title.

 - Spell out country names (eg, United States, United Kingdom) when they are used as a noun, but abbreviate them when they are used as an adjective.

 - Example: There are 78 million dogs in the United States.
 All US dogs must be vaccinated against rabies.